merenlab/merenlab.org/_includes/_mentorship_data.md

 ### Gender of the mentee or the mentor

-Does gender plays a role in the outcomes of mentee-mentor pairings?
-Does our collective mind have room for yet another [blatantly incorrect](https://www.nature.com/articles/s41467-020-19723-8) interpretation of the matter???
+Does gender play a role in the outcomes of mentee-mentor pairings?
+Does our collective mind have room for yet another [blatantly incorrect](https://www.nature.com/articles/s41467-020-19723-8) interpretation of the influence on gender on critical matters???

-Well, thankfully our survey suggests that the overall experiences of mentees with their mentors do not seem to correlate with the gender of the mentee:
+Well, thankfully the survey data suggest that the overall experiences of mentees with their mentors do not seem to correlate with the gender of the mentee:

 ![]({{images}}/mentee_gender_mentor_exp-1.png)<!-- -->

 The distribution of positive and negative experiences seem to be quite uniform across genders (just to note, while the x-axis shows the gender of mentees, the inline box plots highlight the distribution of the